Charge Nurse Training Program for Emerging Nurse Leaders

 Learning Through Real-World Scenarios

 NCharge courses are designed to address the everyday challenges that charge nurses face on the hospital unit.
-These courses focus on essential nursing leadership and business skills, empowering charge nurses to become vital contributors to your organization's success.
+These courses focus on essential frontline nursing leadership development and business skills, empowering charge nurses to become vital contributors to your organization’s success.

 NCharge courses have been approved by the South Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s (ANCC) Commission on Accreditation.
 3.5-4 contact hours awarded per course.